 The 2017 Women’s NCAA Championships will come to close tonight with finals of the 1650 free, 200 back, 100 free, 200 breast, 200 fly, 400 free relay, and platform diving.

 The crowd went wild as they looked up at the board and saw Manuel’s final time: 45.56.

 Lilly King set a new American, U.S. Open, and NCAA record in the 200 breast tonight with 2:03.18.
 Kierra Smith of Minnesota was also under the mark.

-2017 WOMEN’S NCAA SWIMMING & DIVING CHAMPIONSHIPS Wednesday, March 15 – Saturday, March 18 IUPUI Natatorium – Indianapolis, IN Prelims 10AM/Finals 6PM (Eastern Time) Defending…
+2017 WOMEN’S NCAA CHAMPIONSHIPS Wednesday, March 15 – Saturday, March 18 IUPUI Natatorium – Indianapolis, IN Prelims 10AM/Finals 6PM (Eastern Time) Defending…

 The Stanford Cardinal came away with the team title at the 2017 Women’s NCAA DI Championships by over 160 points.